Smart mattresses may be the way of the future.

 It has evolved from simple tasks like turning on your home’s heating and cooling system when you’re getting close to home to more sophisticated processes like adjusting the position of the mattress when you start to snore.

 The most basic products in this category do little more than track your sleeping activity and give you a report in the morning.
 The concept is, “what gets measured improves.”
 By tracking your sleep and receiving suggestions on how to optimize your sleep each night, the theory is that you’ll be able to make improvements and get a better night of rest.

 But what if you want a bed that actually helps you sleep better?
-This is where the newer generations of smart beds enter the picture, and these brands may just be the the future of sleep.
+This is where the newer generations of smart mattresses enter the picture, and these brands may just be the future of sleep.